honza/vim-snippets/README.md

 Policies / for contributors
 ===========================
-some snippets are useful for all languages, so let's try to have the same triggers for all languages:
+Some snippets are useful for almost all languages, so let's try to have the same triggers for them:

 ```
 if : if without else